LemonAppDev/konsist-documentation/help/contributing.md

 - `apiTest` - tests related to `architectureAssert`
 - `integrationTest` - test classes using custom Kotlin snippets (`.kttxt`) to test the Konsist API
 - `konsistTest` - tests Konsist codebase consistency using `konsist` library
-- `snippets` - contains Koltin code snippets, written as methods (tests without `@Test` annotation), so the tests are not executed.
+- `snippets` - contains Kotlin code snippets, written as methods (tests without `@Test` annotation), so the tests are not executed.
 These snippets are used to generate documentation.
 The update-snippets.py script generates PR to update the [snippets](https://docs.konsist.lemonappdev.com/inspiration/snippets) page

 We aim to test the majority of aspects within these source sets.
 However, certain kinds of checks require a dedicated test project.
 These projects are available in the [test-project](https://github.com/LemonAppDev/konsist/tree/main/test-projects) directory on the Konsist repository.